facebook/react-native-website/website/contributing/how-to-contribute-code.md

 ### Contributor License Agreement

 In order to accept your pull request, we need you to submit a [Contributor License Agreement (CLA)](/contributing/contribution-license-agreement).
-You only need to do this once to work on any of Facebook's open source projects.
+You only need to do this once to work on any of Meta's open source projects.
 It only takes a minute, so you can do it while you wait for your dependencies to install.

 ## License